Iskandeur/CPTS/Notes/Metasploit Framework (MSF).md

 ...SNIP...
 ```

 Any option with `Required` set to `yes` needs to be set for the exploit to work.
 In this case, we only have two options to set: `RHOSTS`, which means the IP of our target (this can be one IP, multiple IPs, or a file containing a list of IPs).
-The second option, `LHOST`, represents the IP of our attack host (this can be a single IP, or the name of a network interface.
-In the example below, `LHOST` is being set to the IP associated with our `tun0` interface.)
+The second option, `LHOST`, represents the IP of our attack host (this can be a single IP, or the name of a network interface like `tun0`).
 We can set them with the `set` command:

-Public Exploits

 ```shell-session
 msf6 exploit(windows/smb/ms17_010_psexec) > set RHOSTS 10.10.10.40